Broward County Sea Turtles

 BCSTCP Current Nesting Totals

-*As of 4/30/21.
-Nesting totals reflect 24 miles of Broward County’s coastline, excluding the Dr. Von D. Mizell-Eula Johnson State Park, and are the most recent numbers reported by the BCSTCP.
+*As of 9/17/21.
+Broward County (all beaches) reflects 24 miles of Broward County’s coastline, excluding the Dr. Von D. Mizell-Eula Johnson State Park.
 Data are preliminary.